In Memoriam: Larry Payne and others who made a difference

 Among my favorite stories was his and Bettye's decision to raise their family in Cape Girardeau, something he described as "the smartest decision he ever made."

 Procter & Gamble brought Payne to Cape Girardeau from Tennessee, Mississippi and St. Louis, and he fell in love with the town.
 Instead of staying on the management track with P&G and going elsewhere, he stayed here and opened his own business.
 He did it, because he thought it would be the best thing for his family.
 And what a family he and Bettye raised!
 All of their children starred academically, as well as in some sort of sport at Cape Central, before going on to excel in careers that took them around the world.
-The five of them -- Letty, Rick, Rich, Larry Jr., and Susan -- were home this weekend (like they often were during the famous Payne family 4th of July reunions, affectionately referred to as "Paynedemonium" or the Pork Palooza) to be with their parents and Larry Sr.'s loyal hunting dog, Speckles.
+The five of them -- Letty, Rick, Rich, Larry Jr., and Susan -- were home this weekend (like they often were during the famous Payne family 4th of July reunions, affectionately referred to as "Paynedemonium," or around Pork Palooza) to be with their parents and Larry Sr.'s loyal hunting dog, Speckles.

 Payne did much for the community, usually behind the scenes.
 But among his legacies are lights around the ballfields at Arena Park, the establishment of the Rush Limbaugh Award, as well as Toybox and Christmas for the Elderly, which was started by the Southeast Missourian.
 Among his last wishes: any memorials be made to Toybox or Christmas for the Elderly, c/o Cape Jaycees, P.O.
 Box 4, Cape Girardeau, MO 63703-0004.
 Add a memo line: In Memory -- Larry Payne.
 Besides that, he asked for a "grand party" in the future -- when safe -- to celebrate his life with lots of music and dancing.